Financial Stewardship: Everyone's Responsibility in Your Small Business

 Think about workplace safety for a moment.
 Decades ago, safety was "someone else's job"—typically a safety officer or management concern.
 Workers clocked in, did their tasks, and injuries were accepted as an unfortunate cost of doing business.
 Then something shifted.
 Organizations realized that true safety culture requires everyone to take ownership.

 Today, in well-run companies, safety is everyone's responsibility.
 The forklift driver, the receptionist, the CEO—all share accountability for creating a safe environment.
 That cultural transformation didn't happen overnight, but when it did, injury rates plummeted and productivity soared.
+Research from the Harvard Business Review confirms that organizations with strong psychological safety—including financial transparency—significantly outperform peers.

 Financial stewardship deserves the same cultural elevation.
 Just as any employee can stop a production line for a safety concern, every team member should feel empowered—and obligated—to flag financial waste, suggest cost-saving measures, and consider cash flow implications in their daily decisions.